ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

     - Older Radios or those with only one Menu Key will need to short-press the ++context-menu++ Key to access the Model Menu.
     - Consult your Radio User's Manual on how to get to the Model Menu.
 2. Press the ++"PAGE"++ Key until you reach the Mixes Page.
-3. Scroll down to the Channel you want to configure.
+3. Scroll down and select the Channel you want to configure.
-4. Select the Channel, long press ++enter++ and select Edit.
+4. Long press ++enter++ and select Edit and press ++enter++ once more.
 5. (Optional) You can name this channel however you want to remind you of its purpose.
 6. Select Source.
 Press the ++enter++ Key.
 7. Activate or flick the Switch you'd want to use for this channel.
-An example would be for CH5, which will be your Arming switch, you'd want to choose a 2-position switch.
+    - An example would be for CH5, which will be your Arming switch, you'd want to choose a 2-position switch.
 8. Press ++enter++ Key once more to set the switch.
 9. Press ++"RTN"++ Key once to exit the Channel Mix editor.

-Repeat these steps until you have configured all the switches you think you will need.
+10. Repeat steps 3-9 until you have configured all the switches you think you will need.

 === "Mono-Screen Radio"